elixir-cldr/cldr/README.md

 ### Backend Configuration Keys

-The configuration keys available for `Cldr` are:
+The configuration keys available for `ex_cldr` are:

  * `default_locale` specifies the default locale to be used for this backend.
 The default locale in case no other locale has been set is `"en-001"`.
 The default locale calculated as follows: